-Prior to final funding recommendations and approval, AHW and/or its oversight body, the MCW Consortium on Public and Community Health (Consortium), will assess whether other financial resources exist or are available for the project, including an assessment of whether the applicants have other financial resources available for the project.
+Prior to final funding recommendations and approval, AHW and/or its oversight body, the MCW Consortium on Public and Community Health (Consortium), will assess whether other financial resources exist or are available for the project.
 Applicants must certify that no financial resources will be supplanted and provide a complete listing of current funding sources for the project or similar other projects.